Daniel-KM/Omeka-S-module-Log/README.md

 ========================

-[Log] is a module for [Omeka S] that allows to monitor all logging messages and background jobs directly in the admin board or via third parties and make them easily checkable.
+[Log] is a module for [Omeka S] that allows to monitor all logging messages and background jobs directly in the admin board, in syslog, or in cloud services via third parties and make them easily checkable.

-Furthermore, additionnal logging destinations (syslog, alternative monitor...) can be set just by providing their config, for example to send an email when a critical error occurs.
+Furthermore, additionnal logging destinations (alternative monitor, custom logging…) and behaviors can be set just by providing their config, for example to send an email when a critical error occurs.

 The logs are [PSR-3] compliant: they can managed by any other tool that respects this standard (see below).
 They can be translated too.